 Ron advised that there are still major issues that the community would like to have dealt with.
 These include the Community Center, Tree Height, Building Heights related to Tree Heights, Noise Guidelines, Affordable Rental, Access to Daycare, inclusion of fast food as outright business use and wine turbines.

 Dave Forsyth advised that the CAC had received the draft report and approved it.
 A vote was held to in favor of submitting it formally to the UEL Manager.
-The vote was five in favor, a one abstention from a new CAC member who felt he needed more time to review the report.
+The vote was five in favor.
 One committee member was absent for the proceedings and wrote a letter of support of the CAC document after coming in too late in the proceedings to vote.

 8.2.
 Parking on Blanca